 The ambient display's efficacy hinges on users clearly being able to perceive changes in the display as it advances.
 Thus, we conducted a 100-participant online study involving a change detection task.
 Following \citet{murnane2020designing}, each trial displayed an image for 5 seconds, followed by a second image for 2 seconds.
 Trials were constructed such that the following conditions were equally likely: a sequential pair from the full progression in the original order, a sequential pair in the reverse order, or the same image twice.
 After the second image disappeared, participants selected whether the garden had moved forward, moved backward, or stayed the same.

-We fit a mixed-effects logistic model with random intercepts for participants and image pairs.
+We fit a mixed-effects logistic regression model with random intercepts for participants and image pairs.
 The overall detection rate ($3.28\pm 0.23$ log-odds; 96\% accuracy) was significantly above 33.3\% chance levels (Wald $z = 17.3$, $p < 0.001$).
-Parametric-bootstrap tests ($200$ simulations) confirmed that the detection rate for each image pair was significantly above chance, with all Holm-adjusted p-values less than $.01$.
+Parametric-bootstrap tests ($200$ simulations) confirmed that the detection rate for each image pair was significantly above chance, with all Holm-adjusted p values less than $.01$.